The Day Two Weeks Became Two Years

 I doubt we will go back to our pre-pandemic lives in many respects but am slowly accepting the reality that the pandemic thrust us forward into a future some of us did not want to embrace.
 I know many employers who have no plans of bringing the office workers back to a common building any time soon, if ever.
 Churches have embraced live streaming and will continue offering this option to those who cannot attend in person.
 Virtual meetings have saved immense commute time and have allowed distance to no longer be a factor in attendance.
 I doubt we will eliminate the use of Zoom or other platforms moving forward.
 People have learned the difference between wants and needs and found they could live well on much less.

-It's been a long year.
+It's been a long two years.
 We've made it through.
-As we move into Year 2 of the pandemic, it is my prayer that you are able to rise above the challenges and adjust as needed.
+As we move into Year 3 of the pandemic, it is my prayer that you are able to rise above the challenges and adjust as needed.
 How?
 Simply put your trust in the one who orders our steps and doesn't need our permission to change our plans.

 We are living what will become history for generations to come, as people remember this pandemic being similar to those prior.
 We will all look back on this time in our lives and agree 'It was the best of times and the worst of times'.